castro-gzlz/mr-plotter/README.md

 ### Python via Jupyter notebook

-Since August 2024 (v1+), *mr-plotter* can be used via Jupyter notebook (mr-plotter.ipynb).
+Since August 2024 (v1+), *mr-plotter* can be also used via Jupyter notebook (mr-plotter.ipynb).
 Similarly to the terminal version, you just need to select a configuration file (config_file) and run all cells.

 ## Is this your first time using *mr-plotter*?